habuild/hassio-addons/haos-sbfspot/README.md

 **-r** is to retain messages. it is advised against using retain flag

+### Find your Local BT device address with Bluetoothctl
+You can use the **bluetoothctl** command from the console(terminal or ssh addon) in homeassistant.
+This will list your controller mac address so you can add it to SBFspot addon config.
+You can also do this via portainer and connecting to this addon directly.

 ### Example Configuration Options.
 can be copy/pasted as [Example Config](https://github.com/habuild/hassio-addons/blob/main/haos-sbfspot/.images/Example_Config.yaml) or entered via UI